 About Gordon Kirkland

-Gordon Kirkland has spent most of the last 40 years writing in one form or another.
+Gordon Kirkland has spent most of the last four decades writing in one form or another.
 He got his start writing and performing comedy in the coffeehouses of Southern Ontario in the late 1960’s and early 1970’s.

 Realizing that he wanted to write, but that he also enjoyed eating and having a roof over his head, he took a number of positions in the Canadian federal government, which afforded him the opportunity to write about exciting matters such as the catalogue descriptions of electronic resistors, the conversion to the metric system, and finally, responding to the letters of complaint sent to then Prime Minister Pierre Trudeau.

 After leaving the government for private industry, he continued writing about marketing and strategic planning, the aquaculture industry, energy production and conservation, and the entertainment industry.
 During this time he wrote a series of books with titles such as A Guide To Canada’s Aquaculture Industry in Malaysia, which he says are “real page turners, and make darn fine doorstops.”

 In 1990 Kirkland suffered a serious spinal cord injury.
 He jokes that this was a golfing injury, because his car was rear-ended while he was on the way to a golf course, and it significantly changed his handicap.